 The Privacy and Data Protection Act 2014 and the Health Records Act 2001 regulate the information handling of personal and health information.
 They include standards for information collection, use, disclosure and protection of personal and health information.
 Find out more at www.dhs.vic.gov.au

 The Public Record Office Victoria sets the standards for disposal of public records.
-The Public Record Office Standard on the Retention and Disposal Authority for Patient Information Records (PROS 11/06) provides a mechanism for the disposal of records created during and post 1950.
 Find out more at www.prov.vic.gov.au

 The Australian Charter of Healthcare Rights describes the rights of patients, consumers and other people using Australian health services to receive high quality and safe healthcare.
 Find out more at www.health.vic.gov.au

-Including contact information within contact forms is not compulsory, however it may impact our ability to contact you.
+Including your contact information within our data collection forms is not compulsory, but it may impact our ability to contact you if it isn’t included.
 We:

-- only collect personal information you have voluntarily elected to submit via the contact form
+- only collect personal information you have voluntarily elected to submit via the data collection form

 - only use the personal information for the purpose you have agreed